rjsf-team/react-jsonschema-form/README.md

 ### Form action buttons

 You can provide custom buttons to your form via the `Form` component's `children`.
-A default submit button will be rendered if you don't provide children to the `Form` component.
+Otherwise a default submit button will be rendered.

 ```jsx
 render((